 We are open from mid-March to the end of September.
 The site does not have electric hook up, but we are happy to re-charge any type of battery from car to phone.
 We are a Calor and Camping Gaz stockist.

 The site has 30 pitches, which are set out over 4 acres of land.
 There is between 6 and 18 metres between pitches depending on position.
 Some pitches are on a gentle north facing slope.

 Turn Up Without Booking - You are very welcome to turn up without booking and just pay for the camping you require.
 If there is no available pitch we have an additional large field available that has plenty of space, but no dedicated pitches.
 The only disadvantage of this field is that it is further to walk to the facilities.
-We do not accept bookings for less than a week.
-Please see Camping Prices.
+Anyone wishing to stay less than one week cannot reserve a pitch.